Questions to Ask

 Clinical trials are not the best option for everyone, but it is important for women with ovarian cancer to know all the choices available to them in deciding on the appropriate care and treatment.
-Women should feel free to ask their doctor questions — whether they are general questions about their clinical trial options or they are already considering a specific trial and need to understand more.
-The patient should ask any questions they may have or bring up any issues or concerns at any point.

 Many patients and organizations, including the National Cancer Institute, suggest the following tips when asking your doctor questions.
 These are not just for questions about clinical trials, but can be useful for organizing all kinds of information in discussions with your doctor.

 - Write down the questions you want to ask before the visit.

 - Bring a pad and pen to write down your doctor’s responses or ask a friend to come and take notes for you.